-City: Small and medium-sized companies have the city they are located in as part of their company name.
-For example, “Ningbo Everbright Trading Co., Limited”.
+- City: Small and medium-sized companies have the city they are located in as part of their company name.
+For example, “Ningbo Trading Co., Limited”.

-Province: Larger companies can be named after the province where they are located.
-For example “Zhejiang Everbright Trading Co., Limited”.
+- Province: Larger companies can be named after the province where they are located.
+For example “Zhejiang Trading Co., Limited”.

-Manufacturer: This indicates that the supplier is only selling products it manufactures.
-A manufacturer is limited by its production line, set-up and tooling.
-For this reason, manufacturers tend to be highly specialized in their field of products.
+- Manufacturer: This means the supplier is only selling the products it manufactures.
+A manufacturer is limited by its production line, set-up, and tooling.
+Because of this, manufacturers tend to be highly specialized in their field of products.

-Trading Company: Some Trading Companies are independent while others own, or are owned by, a manufacturing company.
-While everybody wants to cut out the middleman, one has to keep in mind that many factories in Asia have neither the knowledge nor resources for exporting their produce.
-This function can then be filled by a Trading Company.
+- Trading Company: Some Trading Companies are independent while others own, or are owned by, a manufacturing company.
+So while everybody wants to cut out the middleman, keep in mind that many factories in Asia don’t have the knowledge or experience for exporting what they produce.
 On the other hand, some Trading Companies offer no added value and will only raise your costs.

-Quality issues is a serious risk when importing from China.
-In fact, you’re more likely to lose money due to quality issues then getting scammed.
+Quality is a serious risk when importing from China.
+In fact, quality issues are a bigger reason to lose money than getting scammed.
 Quality issues can never be completely eliminated, but they can be minimized if the supplier applies a Quality Management System (QMS) such as ISO9001.

-Even multinationals such as Boeing and Toyota have quality issues.
-A “good manufacturer” is not a manufacturer that is completely free of quality issues, but one that is continuously monitoring quality during production.
+- A “good manufacturer” is continuously monitoring quality.
 You know it’s time to walk away from a Chinese supplier when they claim to be completely free of defective and damaged products.

-ISO compliance require more than having a quick check up before the products are packed and shipped.
-The supplier is required to inspect incoming raw materials and components before production, set up inspection stations during productions and do final inspections after production.
+- ISO compliance is more than having a quick check up before the products are packed and shipped.
+The supplier must inspect incoming raw materials and components before production, set up inspection stations during productions and do final inspections after production.

-City, Province: Many cities in China are highly specialized in one or more industries.
-If you are sourcing consumer electronics for example, you will discover that Shenzhen, Guangdong, is very dominant.
-A manufacturer is dependent on the surrounding support industries such as logistics, component suppliers, raw material suppliers and labor.
+- City, Province: Many cities in China are highly specialized in one or more industries.
+A manufacturer is dependent on the surrounding support industries such as logistics, component suppliers, raw material suppliers, and labor.
 For this reason, a supplier that is based in an industrial cluster is likely to be more competitive than a supplier that is not.

 First, why this is important…